Skip to main content

 segul align concat --dir alignments/ --output aln-concat

-See the command usage section for more detailed usage.
+Please see the command usage section for more detailed usage information.

 warning

 The commands below expect SEGUL version 0.19.0+.
-If you are using lower version, the subcommand become the command and dir input option required input format.
+If you use a lower version, the subcommand becomes the command, and the dir input option requires a specific input format.

 For example: